Digital & Tech Glossary

 DevOps

-A methodology combining software development and IT operations to enable faster, more reliable releases.
+A methodology combining software development and IT operations to enable faster, more reliable releases through automated workflows and collaboration.

 Digital Trends